revaturelabs/interviewquestions/InterviewSpecificQuestions/DOT_NetFullStack/ScriptingFundamentals.md

 <blockquote markdown="1">

-1.It changes the directory to your home directory.
+1.It changes the directory to your home directory.<br>
-2.It changes the directory to test.
+2.It changes the directory to test.<br>
-3.It moves back to one directory or to the parent directory of your current directory.
+3.It moves back to one directory or to the parent directory of your current directory.<br>

 </blockquote>